timfong888/digital-garden-template/src/site/notes/Address Anger.md

 But when one or both of you are quick to anger AND speak out in anger (see [[Control Your Tongue\|Control Your Tongue]]), you may unleash something you can't take back.

-That something will corrode your marriage.
+That something will silently corrode your marriage.

 So let's first see what the problems are from unleashing anger on each other.